appc/spec/README.md

 - [actool](https://github.com/appc/spec/tree/master/actool) - Simple tool to assemble ACIs from root filesystems
 - [acbuild](https://github.com/appc/acbuild) - A versatile tool for building and manipulating ACIs
 - [baci](https://github.com/sgotti/baci) - A generic ACI build project
+- [openwrt-aci](https://github.com/1player/openwrt-aci) - A tool to build ACIs based on OpenWRT snapshots

 ## What are some implementations of the spec?